Otaiki1/Celo-101/README.md

 - At the start of the script (right after contract deploy), note that the 0 address has 9999.99877086625 ETH.
 This is because it started with 10k ETH as one of the pre-populated hardhat addresses, but it had to spend a tiny amount to deploy to the local blockchain.

-- In the second step == bought drink ==, Address 1 purchases one coffee.
-Two other wallets that are not shown ALSO purchase coffees.
-In total, 3 coffees were purchased for a total tip amount of 3.0 ETH.
+- In the second step == bought drink ==, Address 1 purchases one drink.
+Two other wallets that are not shown ALSO purchase drinks.
+In total, 3 drinks were purchased for a total amount of 3.0 .
 You can see that Address 2 (which represents the contract address), is holding on to 3.0 ETH.

-- After the withdrawFunds() function is called in == withdrawTips ==, the contract goes back down to 0 ETH, and the original deployer, aka Address 0, has now earned some money and is sitting on 10002.998724967892122376 ETH.
+- After the withdrawFunds() function is called in == withdrawFunds ==, the contract goes back down to 0 ETH, and the original deployer, aka Address 0, has now earned some money and is sitting on 10002.998724967892122376 ETH.

 ## Deploy your BuyMeADrink.sol smart contract locally using hardhat